jae1911/sitecontent/content/wiki/resonite/misc.md

 ### General

 - Restart your game
-- Disable mods and plugins if you use any (remove `-LoadAssembly` from your launch arguments)
+- Disable mods and plug-ins if you use any (remove `-LoadAssembly` from your launch arguments)
 - Make sure you are on the latest version; if an update just came out and you don't get it, you have two ways of forcing the update:
   1. Restart steam fully
   2. Right click on Resonite and go to "Properties", then "Installed Files" and click on "Verify integrity"